 Fire Pit Regulations

-Next, check with your city and the manufacturer instructions to find out the minimum distance required for the fire pit location.
+Check with your city and the manufacturer instructions to find out the minimum distance required for the fire pit location.

 Your space should be clear, open, and free of low-hanging trees, plants, and other material that catches fire easily.

-Finally, you need to consider the type of flooring you have on your patio.
+You need to consider the type of flooring you have on your patio.
 Wooden, composite, and vinyl flooring are combustible surfaces and you will need to take care when selecting a fire pit to use on top of them.

 Stone, brick, metal and concrete flooring are the safest options.
 Read more about the best surfaces for your fire pit here!

-First, You need to find out if the ceiling on your covered patio is high enough to house a fire pit underneath.
+You need to find out if the ceiling on your covered patio is high enough to house a fire pit underneath.
 Heat from the fire will go straight up and may cause extensive damage to the ceiling over time, and could even result in a fire if it’s too close.